trustedanalytics/atk/doc/source/ds_ml.rst

 Supervision
 -----------

-The |PACKAGE| incorporates supervised, unsupervised, and semi-supervised machine learning algorithms.
+|PACKAGE| incorporates supervised, unsupervised, and
+semi-supervised machine learning algorithms.
 Supervised algorithms are used to learn the relationship between features in a dataset and some labeling schema, such as is in classification.